Adventures in Demand Analysis Using AI: Introduction

 Finally, we address the challenge of estimating the price elasticity of demand, a central economic parameter.
 In our setting, simple cross-sectional regressions yield implausibly small elasticity estimates because they fail to capture product visibility and quality as key confounders.
 This motivates us to formulate a dynamic model with multimodal product attributes, along with lagged quantity and price signals, all of which serve both as confounders and as price-elasticity modifiers.
 By estimating such a dynamic model, we obtain more realistic price elasticities.
 Furthermore, we uncover pronounced heterogeneity in price elasticities that varies with product characteristics, as well as with how expensive and popular the products are.
 This underscores the economic value of AI-based representations: when properly fine-tuned, they yield more nuanced and credible estimates of how consumers respond to price changes across different products.

 Our approach contributes to multiple strands of the literature.
 It extends empirical demand analysis by employing AI-generated, multimodal representations of products.
-Our work also builds on the emerging intersection of econometrics and machine learning \citep{athey2019machine, mullainathan2017machine, varian2014big, chernozhukov2018} and complements recent studies that apply AI-based text analysis and other modern methods to economic questions \citep{belloni2014high, bajari2023hedonic, compiani2023demand}.
+Our work also builds on the emerging intersection of econometrics and machine learning \citep{belloni2014high,varian2014big, athey2019machine, mullainathan2017machine, chernozhukov2018} and complements recent studies that apply AI-based text analysis and other modern methods to economic questions \citep{bajari2023hedonic, compiani2023demand}.
 In doing so, it provides a framework for combining flexible product representations with established econometric tools for identification and inference.
 It also introduces the idea that embeddings can and should be fine-tuned with causal inference in mind---which is critical in our context and potentially useful in other applications.

-Our key empirical result is that AI-based embeddings are strong determinants/modifiers of the price elasticity function.
-Interestingly, we also find that these embeddings are not major confounders of the relationship between price and quantity.
-Thus, while standard homogeneous price-effect models can yield ballpark estimates of average elasticity, they can severely understate or overstate the price elasticity for certain sets of products.
+Our main empirical result is that AI-based embeddings are important effect \textit{modifiers}: they capture substantial heterogeneity in price elasticity across products.
+Interestingly, our findings also suggest that these embeddings are not major confounders of the price-quantity relationship.
+Although highly predictive of price and quantity levels, they are weak predictors of the temporal changes we use to identify elasticities.
+Thus, while standard homogeneous price-effect models can yield reasonable estimates of the average elasticity, they can severely understate or overstate elasticity for certain sets of products.
 These findings constitute important new empirical insights.

 Our work also adds to a nascent literature in applied industrial organization that estimates demand models using public e-commerce data—such as ratings, reviews, or sales rankings—as proxies for the quantity sold, as the quantity sold is generally not published \citep{Waldfogel2021,he2020sales,Musolff2021}.
 Building on \citet{he2020sales} (see also \citealp{goolsbee2002measuring}), we treat the sales ranking as a proxy for relative quantity sold, motivated by the relationship among order statistics of the power law distribution.
 We show that combining this approach with high-quality embeddings of product descriptions and images produces realistic estimates of price elasticities.